SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 gives no aid to the user’s basic abilities.
 Sensors and communication equipment take up no additional space (it’s already ﬁgured into the design), but they do require a bridge or duty station module.
-To provide better sensor or processing programs, see “Module Upgrades” later in this chapter.
+To provide better sensor or processing programs, see "Module Upgrades" later in this chapter.
 Bunks, Communal: These are four bunks stacked two high with a minimum of space between each set.
 The room also features a single toilet room and a sectional storage cabinet for personal effects on the opposite side.
 The room has ration processors.
-Coldsleep Module: Coldsleep modules are self-contained, selfpowered, computer-regulated“sleeper-coﬃns.”
-A unit of cold-coﬃns can usually operate for 25 years after the ship’s power is shut down.
+Coldsleep Module: Coldsleep modules are self-contained, selfpowered, computer-regulated"sleeper-coffins."
+A unit of cold-coffins can usually operate for 25 years after the ship’s power is shut down.
 The beds provide nutrients (at a reduced rate) directly into the sleeper’s system.
 Hallway: Purchased in one-meter-square increments, some ships